gradikay/Create-apps-in-2-days/README.md

 I build my apps using Amazon (AWS), Amplify, Serverless, Reacts.js, Bootstrap, and npm.

-If you need any help, do not hesitate to contact.
+If you need any help, do not hesitate to contact me.

 ## Projects built in 2 days
 * <a href="https://www.yebana.com"> www.yebana.com </a>